 This unit studies competing ideologies, and challenge and change, in the second half of the twentieth century.
 Students begin with a study of the Cold War: its ideological basis and origins; its main events and its final resolution.
 There were significant challenges to the existing political and social orders in this period.
-Students will also study the Anti-Apartheid movement in South Africa.

 - Classwork assignments

 - Analysis of primary sources

 - Historical enquiry

 - Essay

-- · Analysis of historical interpretations
+- Analysis of historical interpretations

 - Examination